BryanFRD/PISCINE_MSc1/README.md

 #### SWAGGER

-To check the API Reference you can visit [`LE SWAGGER`](http://localhost:4000/api/swager/etc) from your browser.
+To check the API Reference you can visit [`the swagger`](http://localhost:4000/api/swagger) from your browser.

 ## Running Tests